The Green bay Packers and Chicago Bears rivalry is one of best in the history of organized sports — and our favorite.

 - The Six-Game Struggle: 1931-1932.
 The Packers post a 3-2-1 record against the Bears in a six-game stretch where neither team scored more than nine points.
 The scores were 7-0, 6-2, 6-7, 0-0, 2-0 and 0-9.
 Brutal.

 - Five Straight World Championships for Bears-Packers: This rivalry finished its unprecedented run of five straight NFL Championships.
 The Packers won it all in 1929-31 and the Bears won it all in 1932-33.
+These franchises flexed their muscles as the best franchises, and rivalry, in the NFL as the game started to become more modern.

 - Clarke Hinkle and Bronko Nagurski: 1934.
 A collision between Hinkle (Packers) and Nagurski (Bears) knocked the Chicago superstar out of the game.
 Nagurski recalled it as the only time he was knocked out of a game.
 These two-way playing fullbacks battled each throughout the 1930s, each being named First Team All-Pro four times.
 Each led the NFL in rushing touchdowns once.
 Nagurski called Hinkle, “The toughest man I ever played against.”